Rete Mediterranea: History

-The concession contract provided for a duration of 60 years, but it included an option for the parties to terminate the contract at the end of every twenty years, with two years' notice.
-The Società per le Strade Ferrate del Mediterraneo paid the State 135 million lire and obtained, in addition to the railway lines, also the rolling stock and the debts of the old networks redeemed.
-The State in turn was obliged to pay them annually, by way of compensation, 5% of the paid-up capital.
-According to the Statistical Yearbook of 1898, published by the Ministry of Agriculture, Industry and Commerce, the railways of the Mediterranean Network reached, at the end of 1896, 5,765 km.
+The concession contract provided for 60 years, but it included an option for the parties to terminate the contract at the end of every twenty years, with two years' notice.
+The Società per le Strade Ferrate del Mediterraneo paid the State 135 million lire and obtained, in addition to the railway lines, the rolling stock and the debts of the old networks redeemed.
+The State, in turn, was obliged to pay them annually, by way of compensation, 5% of the paid-up capital and according to the Statistical Yearbook of 1898, published by the Ministry of Agriculture, Industry and Commerce, the railways of the Mediterranean Network reached, at the end of 1896, 5,765 km.

 In July 1897, the Mediterranean Network owned 1314 steam locomotives, 3754 coaches, 952 baggage cars and 23074 goods wagons.

 Nationalization

-The network was nationalized under the "Fortis law" of 1905, and passed almost entirely to the new Italian State Railways (FS).
+The network was nationalized under the "Fortis law" of 1905 and passed almost entirely to the new Italian State Railways (FS).